TomazFilgueira/Heart-Disease-App/README.md

 # Heart-Disease-App
-An application to predict heart disease usng patient data.
+An application to predict heart disease using patient data.